komik0/Levy-Language/README.md

 This implementation can be easily enriched by more constructors e.q:
  - if then else
  - case
- - pattern matching (not needed in this project, mentioned in tlca99.pdf)
+ - sum of types
- - rec
+ - pattern matching (generalized - not needed in this project, mentioned in tlca99.pdf)
- - tuples, projections, sum of types and so on.
+ - fix and so on

 # Compilation